-What makes pancakes even better is making them healthy too!
-These chocolate protein pancakes have over 20 grams of protein and only 5 grams of carbs per serving.
-Perfect for a healthy breakfast, even if you are on a low-carb or ketogenic diet.
+The answer?
+Instead of traditional pancakes, whip up a batch of these chocolate protein pancakes!
+They have over 20 grams of protein and only 5 grams of carbs per serving, which makes them perfect for a healthy breakfast, even if you are on a low-carb or ketogenic diet.

-You don’t even have to skip the syrup to enjoy your pancakes, you can find sugar-free syrup at most local supermarkets or online.
+You don’t even have to skip the syrup to enjoy your pancakes.
+Just grab a bottle of sugar-free syrup, which is available at most local supermarkets or online.

 How to make chocolate protein pancakes?

-Pro tip: Don’t over mix your batter as leaving some small lumps in can help the pancakes form and give them a better texture.
+First, don’t over-mix your batter.
+Leaving some small lumps can help the pancakes form and give them a nice texture.

-Tip: If your batter is too wet and runny, it will spread into a much larger pancake which can be difficult to flip over when needed.
+If the batter is too wet and runny, it will spread into a much larger pancake, which can be difficult to flip.
 Add some more protein powder, one tablespoon at a time, until the mixture seems thick enough.
-If your batter is too dry, add some milk, one tablespoon at a time, until the right consistency is achieved.
+On the other hand, if your batter is too dry, add some milk, one tablespoon at a time, until the batter reaches the right consistency.

-- Use a good quality non-stick pan or a heavy bottomed pan to make your pancakes come out perfectly.
-A thin pan will cook the pancakes too quickly and they can burn, a good quality non-stick pan distributes the heat evenly and allows for even cooking throughout.
+When cooking the pancakes, be sure to use a good-quality non-stick pan or a heavy-bottomed pan.
+A thin pan will cook the pancakes too quickly whereas a good-quality non-stick pan distributes the heat evenly and allows for even cooking throughout.

-- After putting the batter into the hot pan, cover with a tight-fitting lid to allow the pancake to cook on the top as well.
-This also helps make the pancakes more fluffy and soft.
+Optionally, after scooping the batter into the hot pan, you can cover it with a tight-fitting lid to allow the pancake to cook on the top as well.
+This helps make the pancakes more fluffy and soft.

-When you want to eat them, just heat them up in the microwave and enjoy!
+When you’re ready to eat them, just heat them up in the microwave and enjoy!

 Other healthy low-carb pancake recipes

-You can also read this roundup I created of diabetic friendly pancake recipes for even more great recipe ideas.
+You can also check out this roundup I created of diabetic friendly pancake recipes for even more great ideas!

 - 2 eggs

-Whisk together all of the dry ingredients in a large mixing bowl until well combined.
+- Whisk together all of the dry ingredients in a mixing bowl until no lumps remain.

-Add a 1/4 cup of the batter to the pan at a time and cook until bubbles form on the top surface and then flip over to cook on the other side.
-They should cook for 3 – 4 minutes on each side.
+- Add 1/4 cup of the batter to the pan at a time.
+Cook until bubbles form on the top surface, then flip over to cook on the other side, cooking for about 3 – 4 minutes per side.